profnelsonseixas/catecismo/historiaAT.md

-# História do Povo Israelita
+# A religião do Povo Israelita

 ## Sumário